icon-project/t-bears/README.md

 ### T-Bears SCORE CLIs

-CLIs which is related to SCORE. generate SCORE using 'tbears init', 'tbears samples', and deploy SCORE, and call SCORE method using 'tbears sendtx' and 'tbears call'.
+CLIs which is related to SCORE.
+Generate SCORE using 'tbears init', 'tbears samples', and deploy SCORE, and call SCORE method using 'tbears sendtx' and 'tbears call'.

 #### tbears init